CrisXolt/CSPlus-Spanish-Translation-Patch/README.md

 This is a fan-made project that is still considered an experiment (for now), with the goal of not only providing a Latam Spanish translation for the **2026 version** but also adding a few extra features to make it even more complete, while preserving some original essence and avoiding graphical errors as much as possible.

-There may still be a few grammatical errors to fix, so there may be some changes in a few days.
+There may still be a few grammatical errors to fix and some reworks still to be done, so there may be some changes in a few days.
 If you find something and have any questions, please let me know!

 And don't worry, the updates will continue.
 There are still other expansions and mods to be translated.